-Since it opened in Fall 2000, the SAU Writing Center has helped hundreds of SAU students improve their writing skills and successfully complete writing assignments, course papers, theses, and articles for publication—in all sorts of academic disciplines—as well as resumes, personal statements, and cover letters through one-to-one peer interaction.
+Since it opened in Fall 2000, the SAU Writing Center staff has helped hundreds of SAU students improve their writing skills and successfully complete writing assignments, course papers, theses, and articles for publication—in all sorts of academic disciplines—as well as such non-SAU-specific writing projects as résumés, personal statements, graduate school applications, and cover letters.